MagicJinn/Quantum-Things/README.md

 ### Changes

+- Added an ingame config menu.
 - Added the ability to configure the chances of certain plants, features and loot to occur.
 - Added the ability to configure values concerning the Nature Core.
+- Added the ability to configure values concerning the Lotus.

 ### Fixes